Intel's supply chain chief says ready for mobile

 As COO, he is now also in charge of Intel's IT and human resources departments.

-Intel has fallen far behind in processors for smartphones and tablets like Apple's iPad, a market dominated by chips based on technology from Britain's ARM Holdings and made by companies like Qualcomm and Texas Instruments.
+Intel has fallen far behind in processors for smartphones and tablets like Apple's (AAPL.O) iPad, a market dominated by chips based on technology from Britain's ARM Holdings ARM.L and made by companies like Qualcomm (QCOM.O) and Texas Instruments (TXN.O).

-The Santa Clara, California, chipmaker's new Medfield chip has been chosen for a few upcoming smartphones from Lenovo, Motorola Mobility and other manufacturers, accomplishments seen by Wall Street as a good start.
+The Santa Clara, California, chipmaker's new Medfield chip has been chosen for a few upcoming smartphones from Lenovo (0992.HK), Motorola Mobility (MMI.N) and other manufacturers, accomplishments seen by Wall Street as a good start.

 Intel is betting its lead in manufacturing technology will help it win more ground from rivals, and it is speeding up the rate at which it uses its most advanced factories to make mobile chips.